Huxpro/forcify/README.md

 Chrome Mobile give any touchevent a 'force' property with value: 1.
 Forcify has to hack it.
 Forcify not detect Weird Chrome by UA but behaviors.

+## Thanks

+Special thank to:

+- [This nice post about iOS9](http://www.mobilexweb.com/blog/ios9-safari-for-web-developers) inspired me to create Forcify.
+- [3D Touch Demo](https://github.com/freinbichler/3d-touch) by @freinbichler, which I used in my examples.